 If a Party is compelled by law to disclose the Confidential Information it received, it shall provide the other Party with prior notice of such compelled disclosure (to the extent legally permitted) and reasonable assistance if the other Party wishes to contest the disclosure.

+Miscellaneous

 Severability

 Where one or more stipulations of the Agreement are deemed to be invalid or are declared to be so by a virtue of a statutory act or binding judgement of a competent authority, the remaining stipulations shall continue to remain in force.

+Entire agreement

+This Agreement constitutes the final and entire understanding between the Parties regarding the subject matter of their cooperation.

 Applicable law and competent court

 This Agreement is subject to the law of [jurisdiction].